INREBIC- fedratinib hydrochloride capsule

 slurred speech

-Increased risk of blood clots.
-Blood clots in the veins of your legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in people taking another JAK inhibitor for rheumatoid arthritis and may be life-threatening.
+Blood clots.
+Increased risk of blood clots in the veins of the legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in people taking another JAK-inhibitor for rheumatoid arthritis and may be life-threatening.

 Tell your healthcare provider right away if you have any signs and symptoms of blood clots during treatment with INREBIC, including: